garrettgsb/react-express-boilerplate/README.md

-# React + Express No-Fluff Boilerplate
+# Songbird 🎶 🕊

+Simple, multiplayer puzzle game revolving around music.

+## Boilerplate deets

 A boilerplate project for anyone interested in making a project that uses React and Express.